SuperbilledSuperbilled

 Calculating Your Break-Even Fee

-To determine whether in-network rates are viable, calculate your minimum sustainable fee:
+To determine whether in-network rates are viable, calculate your minimum sustainable fee.
+See our detailed guide on how to set your therapy fee:

 1. Add up all monthly overhead: rent, EHR, malpractice insurance, phone, supervision